sanjidnet/sanjidnet.github.io/Business/_posts/2021-08-24-interview-how-to.md

 Consider a situation where you have done a good job of answering the 'Tell us a bit about yourself' question.
 Perhaps you had also catered the response to the requirements of the role in question.
 It's good to avoid [anchoring](https://en.wikipedia.org/wiki/Anchoring_(cognitive_bias)) onto it for every other question.
 Do not assume that the context from the previous questions (even the ones you have set up yourself) will carry forward.
 It opens up a more wholesome way of thinking about each question.
 This is because each question is more than likely to have their own premise and context.
 If it goes well for you, you will be able to capitalize on the new context and share a new skill / experience you have not had the change to talk about.

-### The interview is about them answering your questions
+### Don't assume the interview is about them answering your questions

 Of course, you want to learn more about the organisation.
 This ensure that the organization's culture fits well with your values and vice versa.
 Curiosity about the organisation is also one of the best ways to signal you are genuinely interested in the role.
 However, asking too many questions might take you to unsolicited problem solving mode, probing about issues that are just not relevant to the role right now.
 It's important not to make your curiosity the point of prolonged discussion about the interview.
 You will limit the duration you have to showcase your own skill and values.